Walking Tour in Pamplona, Spain

 Our pintxos making and wine tasting workshop at Pamplona Food was just the first part of our tour in the festive city of Pamplona.
 After having an informative and very satisfying culinary tour, our tour guide Bea directed us to our walking tour of the city for a more hands-on (or should I say feet-on?) cultural immersion.

-After marveling at the historical cathedral, we stopped by the Pamplona City Walls.
+After marveling at the historic cathedral, we stopped by the Pamplona City Walls.
 Before the present times, the city enclosed itself in 5-kilometer walls to protect its territory from potential invaders.
-Today, three quarters of the walls are still visible, making it the most well-preserved military defenses.
+Today, three-quarters of the walls are still visible, making it the most well-preserved military defenses.
 In fact, it is considered a National Monument.
 Standing close to the centuries-old allowed me to see all those tiny bits of details that silently showed the age and the historical significance of the walls.

-A short stroll from the Cathedral and the City Walls is the picturesque Rincón del Caballo Blanco, or the “White Horse Corner”.
-Its proximity from the one of the bastions of the city walls makes it a hot tourist spot in the city, and I understood why, because aside from the fact that it is historical, the view deck on the nearby bastion gave us an amazing view of the city within and outside the walls.
+A short stroll from the Cathedral and the City Walls is the picturesque Rincón del Caballo Blanco or the “White Horse Corner”.
+Its proximity from one of the bastions of the city walls makes it a hot tourist spot in the city, and I understood why because aside from the fact that it is historical, the view deck on the nearby bastion gave us an amazing view of the city within and outside the walls.

 Since we were a bit too early for the San Fermin festival for this year, our tour guide decided to give us a simulation of the traditional encierro.
 We walked along the several narrow, sloped streets of Santo Domingo Street (sometimes called Santo Domingo Hill for its sloped paths) where the bulls are made to run.
 Since the encierro covers 875 meters, we did not completely follow through with the path.
 Instead, Bea pointed us the direction of the end point of the Bull Run, which was in the bullring beyond the city plaza, which we were set to visit afterwards.